SyntheticTurtle/SynergyFireworks/README.md

 Nolan T
 notes: Worked on some badges on Trailhead, brainstorming an idea for a business model

+7/29 Chose a restaurant as a business model, started coming up with some objects for this model

 Tommy N
 notes: Doing a few badges on Trailhead.
 Started thinking about what business to do for Project0, possibly a frozen yogurt shop